 - Queen Victoria is in thrall to the title character in Anno Dracula until her Heroic Sacrifice.

 - Which serves as an interesting analysis of this trope.
 In a legal and political sense Dracula is merely Royal Consort, a position that comes with absolutely no actual authority or any special loyalty from the British people.
 Without influence over Victoria all of Britain turns on him.

 - In Mercedes Lackey's Dragon Jousters series the two sets of royalty in the opposing kingdoms are under the control of the same group of evil magicians determined to keep the war going to they can harvest the life energy of the slain soldiers.

 - In the Discworld novel Guards!
 Guards! the goal of the Elucidated Brethren is to set up one of these with themselves holding the reins.
-The idea is that they will get a chap with the usual characteristics (noble, not too bright, does what he's told) have him slay a dragon they summoned and reap the rewards.
-Unfortunately the dragon turns out to be Not Quite Dead, and then things get interesting...
+The idea is that they will get a chap with the usual characteristics (noble, not too bright, does what he's told), have him seemingly slay a dragon they summoned (and subsequently banish), and reap the rewards.
+Unfortunately the dragon turns out to be Not Quite Dead, and then things get interesting....

 - In Robert E. Howard's "The Scarlet Citadel", the villains want to replace Conan the Barbarian with one; Conan scorns them for needing an excuse.

 - In Harry Potter and the Deathly Hallows we have a Puppet Minster of Magic, Pius Thicknesse, who is being controlled by Yaxley via the Imperius Curse, who in turn answers to Lord Voldemort.
 In the movie version, Thicknesse seems to be an active Death Eater himself rather than just a pawn, though the hierarchy of him-Yaxley-Voldemort is otherwise intact.